-Kiwanis International is developing different types of clubs to meet the needs of a changing world.
-These club types were created to attract potential members with common lifestyles and offer relevant service opportunities to more people.
+Kiwanis International offers different types of clubs to meet the needs of a diverse world.
+These club types were created to attract potential members who share common lifestyles—and to offer service opportunities to more people.

 Classic Kiwanis clubs

-A classic Kiwanis club is the traditional club in most communities today.
-This type of club fits many communities and can be adapted to diverse groups, corporations or specific professional societies.
+The traditional club found in most communities today, the “classic” type fits many communities and can be adapted to diverse groups, corporations or specific professional societies.

-Internet-based clubs offer flexibility for those who travel or cannot attend traditional meetings.
-This type of club operates in much the same way as a classic club, except that club meetings are generally held in chat rooms and officers use technology extensively to keep members informed and connected.
+Offering flexibility for those who travel often or cannot attend traditional meetings, Internet-based clubs operate in much the same way as classic clubs.
+However, meetings are generally held in chat rooms, and officers use technology extensively to keep members informed and connected.

-Company-based clubs are comprised of employees of a large company or organization, such as a hospital campus.
-Because of the convenient time and meeting location, employees are more inclined to join and participate as Kiwanis members.
+Comprised of employees of a large company or organization (e.g., a hospital campus) a company-based club provides a convenient time and meeting location—making employees more inclined to join and participate.

 Young professionals clubs

-Young professionals clubs meet the needs of younger members with busy lifestyles.
-These clubs generally have flexible meeting schedules, provide hands-on service projects, conduct social activities for members and families and use technology to assist in club operations and administration.
+These clubs meet the needs of younger members with busy lifestyles, generally offering more flexible meeting schedules and hands-on service projects.
+In addition, young professionals clubs conduct social activities for members and families, and they use technology in club operations and administration.

-Golden K clubs offer service and fellowship opportunities for older, retired citizens.
+These clubs focus on service and fellowship opportunities that are suited to the interests and needs of retired people.
 Service projects, social events and fundraising events are geared toward specific interests of the club members.
-Meetings are generally scheduled mid-morning without a main meal.
+Meetings are generally scheduled mid-morning, without a main meal.